top of page

 • Protein-rich foods – Eggs, grass-fed meats, fish

-• Healthy fats – Avocados, coconut oil, ghee, olive oil
+• Healthy fats – Wild salmon, avocados, coconut oil, ghee, olive oil

 • Cruciferous vegetables (cooked) – Broccoli, cauliflower, Brussels sprouts